How Often Do Car Accident Cases Go to Court?

 If the question “What percentage of car accident cases go to trial?” is something you are weighing while considering legal action, there is another important consideration.
 Personal injury cases are governed by laws called statutes of limitations.
 These laws limit the amount of time in which a victim can initiate legal action against the person responsible for their injuries.

 Under Nevada law, the statute of limitations to commence legal action for personal injury is two years from the date of the accident.
 The limit to file a wrongful death lawsuit is two years from the date of death.
 If you wait to file your claim until after the statute of limitations has expired, your claim is likely to be immediately dismissed.
-If you have lost a loved one due to the negligence of another, it is important to speak with a Reno wrongful death lawyer as soon as possible to discuss your legal options.
+If you have lost a loved one due to the negligence of another, it is important to speak with a wrongful death lawyer as soon as possible to discuss your legal options.

 WHY CHOOSE LEVERTY & ASSOCIATES LAW CHARTERED?